 Most of us don’t want to work forever.
-The ideal goal is to work hard and save for our future, so that we can reap the rewards of our labors.
+The ideal goal is to work hard and save for our future so that we can reap the rewards of our labor.
 But statistics show that you’ll need about 80 percent of your pre-retirement income to continue your current lifestyle into retirement.

 That’s what makes company-sponsored retirement plans so attractive to employees.
 But you may be surprised at the benefits you derive, as the business owner, as well.

 You may think that you have little to gain by offering a 401(k) or other retirement option as part of your company’s benefits package.
 But there are several advantages for your business in adding this perk.
 And it will benefit everyone on your payroll, as well as you and your business, even if you have no employees at all.